Your Guide to Airline Reporting Bonds

 The more airline reporting professionals know about surety bond insurance, the better prepared they will be to buy or renew their airline reporting bonds.
 To help with this, our surety specialists have developed a simple guide to airline reporting bonds.

-Required by the Airline Reporting Commission (ARC), Airline Reporting Bonds, better known as airline or ARC bonds, protect customers, airline carriers, and the ARC by:
+Required by the Airline Reporting Commission (ARC), Airline Reporting Bonds, better known as airline or ARC bonds, are surety bonds travel agents are required to obtain before they are given travel related information and allowed to distribute airline tickets.

-Safeguarding carriers and the Airlines Reporting Corporation from fraudulent practices by travel agents.
+- protecting carriers and the Airlines Reporting Corporation from fraudulent practices by travel agents

 How much does an airline bond cost?

 Bond amounts are determined by ARC, but must be at least $20,000.
 Since the amount of the bond varies, the premium an applicant will pay also varies.
-Premiums are based on the applicant’s financial standing and start as little as 1% of the total amount of the bond.
+The premium an applicant pays is based on the health of their credit.
+An applicant with exceptional credit could pay a premium as little as 1% of the total amount of the bond.

 Select your state below for more information about airline reporting bonds in your area, or give us a call at 1 (800) 308-4358.